-There are five separate classes of fire, each of which is based on the fire’s cause.
+There are five classes of fire, each of which is based on the fire’s cause.
 Different classes burn at different speeds and require different types of extinguishing agents.
-For this reason, there are also five different classes of fire extinguishers.
+For this reason, there are also five classes of fire extinguishers.

 Using the wrong fire extinguisher can increase your risks of electrical shocks, burns, or explosions.
 In some cases, the wrong extinguishing agent will cause the fire to spread faster.
 You can put out fires more safely and effectively when you’re familiar with these five classifications.

 A class A fire utilizes solid materials as its source of combustion.
 Any flammable solid can feed a fire, including wood, paper, fabric, and even light plastics.

 Class A fires are the easiest to extinguish, as you can simply douse them with water.
 Alternatively, you can smother these types of fires by removing the oxygen from the area.